johnmcollier/microprofile-x/README.md

 ### Differences w/ Microclimate:
 - Maven build runs in devpod container, rather than the project's container

 	- Which means updates are slower.
 For a simple code change, have to do maven build + docker build
 - Much less error handling / validation than Microclimate

 	- The user is expected to make sure the project they're using in the devpods is correct
 	- Won't find out you've got a problem with your project structure until the build fails
+- The "Bring-your-own-editor" support is really nice.
+Works really well.